pce/pce.github.io/_posts/2021-03-26-Memory_CopyMoveSemanticsRuleOfFive.md

 ## Move Semantics

-Most of the time, resources are already managed in a existing class, such as `std::string`, where the handling of `char*` is already done.
+Most of the time, resources are already managed in an existing class, such as `std::string`, where the handling of `char*` is already done.

 ### lvalue, rvalue and &&